 While Bolchazy-Carducci publishes many classical language materials, the most interesting to home educators is Artes Latinae.
 This is a programmed-learning style Latin course for independent learning with two levels available.
-Completing these two levels should be equivalent to two years of traditional high school latin coursework.
+Completing these two levels should be equivalent to two years of traditional high school Latin coursework.
 The course offers students three pronunciation choices at the click of a button: American Scholastic, Restored Classical, or Continental/Ecclesiastical.
 Students should choose one form or pronunciation and stick with it.

 The complete package for each level includes a DVD-ROM with the contents of two textbooks and the original 15 cassette tapes from earler versions of the course, plus print versions of a reader, a reference notebook, teacher's manuals, and test booklet.